Please ensure Javascript is enabled for purposes of website accessibility

-Despite a sharp pullback in the last few trading days, the stock market remains strong.
+Despite a sharp pullback this week, we remain in a bull market.
 When that’s the case, our growth investing experts always get a lot of questions from readers.
 And aside from queries about individual stocks, the big question is always, “How do you find leading growth stocks?”

-The obvious answer is that you take advantage of what Cabot’s growth analysts spend all of our working hours doing.
-We look for growth stocks with great promise and we advise our subscribers about how to build them into a portfolio.
+The obvious answer is that you take advantage of what Cabot’s analysts spend all of our working hours doing.
+We look for promising growth stocks, the type that can lead the next leg higher, and we write about them to our subscribers.

 So here goes.